 In previous days, a customer was bound to use email or ticket submission with the helpdesk system.
-Only then, the operations team could receive an update about the issues.
-They exchange the same concern to the developers and now the developer team initiates working on the issue.
-As soon as the development work is completed for the concerned CR, the solutions are conveyed to the testing team who deploy the solution after a thorough inspection of the solution.
-If the solutions are yet not good enough, the feedback is shared to the developers and modifications are made until the proper resolution.
+As soon as the development work is completed for the concerned CR, the solutions are conveyed to the testing team who deploys the solution after a thorough inspection of the solution.
+If the solutions are yet not good enough, the feedback is shared with the developers and modifications are made until the proper resolution.

 The Three Phases

 Basically, there are three phases for the operations team after the software development viz.

 - Post-deployment customer feedback phase

 Every step involves various stakeholders that might be internal or external.
 Manual interventions at each stage of the DevOps system cause damage to the development and feedback loop.

 With the influence of integration technologies, we can develop certain tools that could be used by the stakeholders.
 Some such tools are –

 – BMC Remedy used by the operations team,